ibm-cloud-docs/schematics/schematics_reference.md

 <dl>
 <dt>`--limit VALUE`, `-l VALUE`</dt>
 <dd>Optional.
-The maximum number of workspace that you want to see in your CLI return. </dd>
+The maximum number of workspaces that you want to see in your CLI return. </dd>
 <dt>`--offset VALUE`, `-m VALUE`</dt>
 <dd>Optional.
 The offset in the list of workspaces.</dd>
 <dt>--json, -j</dt>